connor-mcshane/pyFinGraph/docs/Classes.rst

-Elements are those which handle value; they can either store value (holding nodes), generate/consume value (Non-holding nodes), or modify value (Modifiers) - either by transferring value from node to node, or by adjusting value
+Elements are those which handle value; they can either store value (holding nodes), generate/consume value (Non-holding nodes), or modify value (Modifiers) - either by transferring value from node to node, or by adjusting